AndrewSales/XQS/README.md

     basex -bschema=mySchema.sch compile.bxs

+Example output for this command is shown in `mySchema.xqy`.

-You can also pass an optional phase:
+If your schema uses phases, you can also select a phase:

     basex -bschema=mySchema.sch -bphase=myPhase compile.bxs

-**Note** a current limitation is that schema phase can only be specified during compilation and not at validation-time: see [#7](https://github.com/AndrewSales/XQS/issues/7).
+Example output for this command is shown in `mySchema-myPhase.xqy`.

-The output is an XQuery main module, which contains two external variables allowing the document to validate to be passed in:
+The output from `compile.bxs` is an XQuery main module, which contains two external variables allowing the document to validate to be passed in:

     $Q{http://www.andrewsales.com/ns/xqs}uri
     $Q{http://www.andrewsales.com/ns/xqs}doc

 `$uri` should be a URI.
 If your XQuery processor supports it, you can use `$doc` to pass a document node instead.

+**CAUTION** When compiling, avoid using the XQS namespace (`http://www.andrewsales.com/ns/xqs`) in your schema, which XQS uses for variables internal to the application.

 ### Validate